A Photography Tour of Iceland

 Day 5: Iceland’s South Coast

-Up until Day 5, our venture was blessed with scattered clear skies and little to no rain – a striking pattern of weather for Iceland at the end of September/beginning of October.
-But, in true Icelandic fashion, Day 5 brought on a dreary day with pesky rain clouds – nothing that our photographers couldn’t work with.
+Up until Day five, our venture was blessed with scattered clear skies and little to no rain – a striking pattern of weather for Iceland at the end of September and beginning of October.
+But, in true Icelandic fashion, day five brought on a dreary day with pesky rain clouds – nothing that our photographers couldn’t work with.

-Our first stop was the black-sand beach of Reynisfjara, one of the most famous black-sand beaches near the charming village of Vík í Mýrdal.
+Our first stop was the black sand beach of Reynisfjara, one of the most famous black-sand beaches near the charming village of Vík í Mýrdal.
 At the far end of the beach stand towering black basalt columns near the edge of the shore which look out to Reynisdrangar, the sea stacks that stand tall and mighty in the crashing waves of the ocean.
-Once again, our photographers steered clear of the sneaker waves along the beach while capturing the eerie essence of the black sand beaches and gloomy skies.

 Next was a photo stop atop a hill overlooking Vík, the southernmost village in Iceland and home to just over 300.
 With a scheduled lunch at the Icelandair Hotel Vík, we were able to escape from the cold and rain before heading out to explore more of the south coast.